I believe everyone has something special to contribute to the world…

 It saddens me to think of all the people out there playing small out of fear of disapproval, rejection, or being labeled as ‘selfish’.
 I’ve lived in that space, and I wouldn’t wish it on my worst enemy.
 Ultimately, it doesn’t just hurt you – it impacts those around you, too.

-Turns out that I’m pretty good at spotting people’s strengths and helping them get clarity and confidence about who they are, key steps on the path of building a life that actually works for them.
+It turns out that I’m pretty good at spotting people’s strengths and helping them get clarity and confidence about who they are, key steps on the path of building a life that actually works for them.
 Since 2002, I’ve helped hundreds of people through my work as a psychotherapist and coach.
 By 2022, I intend to provide coaching and therapy to hundreds more so they, too, can find, embrace, and unleash their strengths into a world that is in desperate need of them.

 Not your typical therapist

 I had a client tell me once I should advertise myself as “the least therapist-like therapist ever”.
-I’m not sure if I’d go that far, but if you’re looking for someone who fits the traditional ‘therapist’ stereotype, I’m not the guy.
+I’m not sure if I’d go that far, but if you’re looking for someone who fits the traditional ‘therapist’ stereotype, I’m definitely not the guy.
 Ultimately, I’m a little too enthusiastic to sit quietly in my therapy chair, nodding my head and listening.
 I can be pretty intense and energetic, and I’m not neutral on much.
 I’m a technology geek and know what a powerful tool it can be (when used properly) to support us in having better lives and in fostering connection between people.
 I think we, as a society, are over-diagnosed and over-medicated.
 I think most therapy models focus too much on analyzing the past and not enough on the present, and that they don’t make enough use of other non-psychological models out there to help clients change, grow, and ultimately succeed.
 See?
 Not exactly Freud or Jung.